ananthgraman/hps-java-junit-selenium/README.md

  * to show how tests are exported in JUnit.
  * to check exports work out of the box (well, with implemented actionwords in java)

+Important note: if you are using this repository to try out [our CI in 5 minutes flat tutorial](https://hiptest.com/start/tutorials/ci-in-5-minutes-flat/), lease note that this specific hiptest-publisher sample project has some specificities, so please check the link [using this repository for the CI tutorial](#using-this-repository-for-the-ci-tutorial) and this end of this file.

 System under test
 ------------------